 2. Use Color CC

-One aspect of creating professional looking art is picking colors that work with each other.
-Illustrator has a tool already built in that can help you with this, called Color CC.
+One aspect of creating professional-looking art is picking colors that work with each other.
+In addition, Illustrator has a tool already built in that can help you with this, called Color CC.
 “This tool helps you pick colors that work together from a color wheel,” says beginner designer Angela Hutton from Best British Essays.
 “I’ve used it to pick my colors and then save them to a palette, making it easier to find them again.”

 3. Get To Grips With Bezier